Giants vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Tommy Edman and the St. Louis Cardinals square off against Thairo Estrada and the San Francisco Giants on Monday at 9:45 PM ET, in the first of a four-game series at Oracle Park.
+Nolan Gorman and the St. Louis Cardinals will try to find success against John Brebbia when he starts for the San Francisco Giants on Tuesday at 9:45 PM ET.

-The Cardinals are the favorite in this one, at -120, while the underdog Giants have +100 odds to win.
-The contest's total is set at 8 runs.
+Oddsmakers list the Cardinals as -115 favorites on the moneyline, while giving the underdog Giants -105 moneyline odds.
+The contest's total is set at 9 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.